SohamAg/blockhouse-ofi/README.md

 ## NOTE TO TESTERS

 The cross-asset ofi requires the data for more than 1 stock.
 Since only the data for AAPL was provided, I used the same data given to also make GOOG.csv, only with the symbol name changed.
 The repo also assumes the nomenclature of "symbol.csv" for the data files.
 Additionally, the cross-asset implementation has Equation (8), as well as (9), the latter of which is the current default implementation.

+Additionally, the multi_level_ofi currently aggregates the sum.
+Since it was not specified how an OFI needs to be extracted from this, I defaulted to using this.
+However, like was specified in the paper, I calculate the ofi vector for all the 10 levels.
+The best_level_ofi and the integrated_ofi have been implemented as per the requirements and the paper.